-2. Computer Lab
+2. Computer Use

-- No food or drinks in the computer lab. - Students may not use the computer lab before school, after school, or during lunch. - Students may not download any game software (including STEAM) onto the computers. - Students may not access social media.
+- No food or drinks in the general area of the computers. - Students may not use the computers before school, after school, or during lunch without permission from a teacher. - Students may not download any game software (including STEAM) onto the computers. - Students may not access social media.